 For one thing, kids don’t learn a better way to communicate.
 However valid their reasons may be, they’re not held accountable or shown how to communicate calmly.

 Disrespect and talking back also creates a rift in the parent-child relationship.
 It’s much harder to have any influence on your child when he can speak rudely to you.

-He doesn’t have any boundaries and may likely continue to push your buttons until you explode.
+He doesn’t have any boundaries and may likely continue to push your buttons until you erupt.
 The lack of boundaries invites him to insult others in ways he never knew he wasn’t supposed to.

 Allowing him to disrespect you doesn’t model how a person ought to be treated.
 As parents, we need to respect ourselves enough to demand a certain way to be spoken to.
 Kids can definitely disagree with us, but they should do so respectfully, as we would to them.